Primal Integrative Wellness

 Questions

-Questions Amy gets asked a lot
+Questions I get asked a lot

 Can hormones really cause skin conditions like eczema and hives?

-Yes—and the connection is more direct than most people realize.
+Hormones are a well-documented contributing factor in eczema and hives — and the connection is more direct than most people realize.
 Estrogen influences mast cell activity, histamine response, and skin barrier function.
 When estrogen fluctuates in perimenopause, all three are affected, which is why conditions that were manageable for years can become chronic and unpredictable almost overnight.

 My dermatologist has never mentioned hormones as a factor.
 Should I be concerned?